juliand665/Handy-Mods/README.md

 * [ ] prevent sound still playing even if target not wrappable
 * [ ] allow wrapping block currently standing on
 * [ ] maybe check that the block can be placed before unwrapping (makes for ugly code though)
+* [X] change paper box to be ender-themed (use ender pearl in recipe, ender textures, etc.)
+* [ ] The One Probe integration for everything